noahehall/theBookOfNoah/linux/docker/docker.md

 # best practices
-  - use busyboxy  or alpine for base images
+  - use busyboxy or alpine or scratch for base images

   - docker generally runs as the root user on your system
     - eliminate this by